seboettg/citeproc-php/README.md

 ### Bibliography-specific styles using CSS ###

-Some CSL stylesheets using bibliography-specific style options like hanging indents or alignments.
+Some CSL stylesheets uses bibliography-specific style options like hanging indents or alignments.
 To get an effect of these options you can render separated Cascading Stylesheets using CiteProc.
 You have to include these styles within the `<head>` tag of your html output page.

 ```php